enisz/igdb/db/assets/templates/02-the-query-builder.md

         )
     );

-    // builder approach, multiple criteria as a string
+    // with builder method, multiple criteria as a string
     $builder
         ->where("release_dates.platform = 8")
         ->where("total_rating >= 70");

-    // builder approach, multiple criteria as an array
+    // with builder method, multiple criteria as an array
     $builder
         ->where(
             array(